Guidelines Concerning Coronavirus COVID-19

 - Think about which locations tend to get crowded, and choose less-busy alternatives.

 - If you are planning to stay overnight, it is a good idea to bring your own shelter.
-The huts will reopen on 1 June, but sufficient safety distances cannot always be guaranteed in huts and lean-to shelters.
+Sufficient safety distances cannot always be guaranteed in huts and lean-to shelters.

 Further Information: Finnish institute for Health and Welfare (thl.fi)